Barbell Reverse Lunges: Muscle Worked, Benefits And Foam

 2. Inhale and step back into a lunge on your left leg, making sure that the ball of your foot makes solid contact with the floor.

-3. Keep your spine neutral – you might feel like you’re leaning forwards slightly to maintain a neutral spine – and your right knee tracking slightly over your right foot.
+3. Keep your spine neutral – you might feel like you’re leaning forwards slightly to maintain a neutral spine – and your right knee is tracking slightly over your right foot.

 4. Return to the starting position and repeat on the other side.